 If you don't and suddenly turn and office into a thrift store you and your business might end up on the street for breaching the lease (and you may still be financially liable for the rent until the place is leased again.)
 It pays to take your time, think about what you want, and ask questions about restrictions.
 Here are some of the most common types of properties you can lease and little about each one.

 Types of Commercial Properties Most Business Owners Lease

 Commercial property does not just refer to stand-alone office buildings but also includes commercial parks, business parks, and retail malls and outlets.
 In addition to traditional low-rise and high-rise commercial office buildings, businesses (and individuals) lease in:

 A business park is a group of buildings designed for general and light-industrial use business purposes.
 Business park rents are often cheaper than retail properties and comparable to industrial park rents.
 Many doctors and other service professionals lease space in business parks.

 This type of commercial property consists of buildings divided into units or spaces that are often warehouses or other large, unfinished spaces.
 Industrial parks are usually zoned for heavy-industrial purposes but are often also used for other types of businesses.

-Industrial park spaces can be used for manufacturing and other heavy industrial purposes, as warehouses, can be converted into more traditional office spaces, or serve a combination of business uses.
+Industrial park spaces can be used for manufacturing and other heavy industrial purposes, like warehouses, can be converted into more traditional office spaces, or serve a combination of business uses.